IHE/HIE-Whitepaper/README.md

 The Federation of many communities does create a larger patient identity problem, and thus a federation approach to patient identity is needed as well.
-This patient identity federation is profiled in the Cross-Community Patient Discovery (XCPD) profile.
-For more information on this profile see Section 4.3.
+This patient identity federation is profiled in the Cross-Community Patient Discovery ([XCPD](http://profiles.ihe.net/ITI/TF/Volume1/ch-27.html)) profile.
+For more information on this profile see [Section 4.3](#43-cross-community-patient-discovery-xcpd).

-The Cross-Community slide deck and webinar, [Further Reading](#7-further-reading), provide more detail about XCA and XCPD.
+The Cross-Community slide deck and webinar, [Further Reading](#7-further-reading), provide more detail about [XCA](http://profiles.ihe.net/ITI/TF/Volume1/ch-18.html) and [XCPD](http://profiles.ihe.net/ITI/TF/Volume1/ch-27.html).

 ## 3.4 Choosing an infrastructure

-Presented is the Centralized Document Registry model of XDS and MHDS, the Federated Community Exchange of XCA, and the API access model enabled by MHD along side the classic access model defined in XDS/XCA.
+Presented is the Centralized Document Registry model of [XDS](http://profiles.ihe.net/ITI/TF/Volume1/ch-10.html) and [MHDS](http://profiles.ihe.net/ITI/TF/Volume1/ch-50.html), the Federated Community Exchange of [XCA](http://profiles.ihe.net/ITI/TF/Volume1/ch-18.html), and the API access model enabled by [MHD](http://profiles.ihe.net/ITI/TF/Volume1/ch-33.html) along side the classic access model defined in [XDS](http://profiles.ihe.net/ITI/TF/Volume1/ch-10.html)/[XCA](http://profiles.ihe.net/ITI/TF/Volume1/ch-18.html).
 These choices present two very important alternatives that need to be considered.

 ![](images/Which_Infrastructure_to_use.png)

 **Figure 3.4-1: Decision tree on which Infrastructure to use**

-First, recognize that the MHD as an API for publishing and consuming documents is always available regardless of use of MHDS, XDR, XDS, or XCA.
-The clients can be enabled to use legacy (XDR/XDS/XCA) or MHD based query/retrieve or publication.
-Where one has an XDR, XDS, or XCA infrastructure; one can always add MHD as a more simple API.
+First, recognize that the [MHD](http://profiles.ihe.net/ITI/TF/Volume1/ch-33.html) as an API for publishing and consuming documents is always available regardless of use of [MHDS](http://profiles.ihe.net/ITI/TF/Volume1/ch-50.html), [XDR](http://profiles.ihe.net/ITI/TF/Volume1/ch-15.html), [XDS](http://profiles.ihe.net/ITI/TF/Volume1/ch-10.html), or [XCA](http://profiles.ihe.net/ITI/TF/Volume1/ch-18.html).
+The clients can be enabled to use legacy ([XDR](http://profiles.ihe.net/ITI/TF/Volume1/ch-15.html)/[XDS](http://profiles.ihe.net/ITI/TF/Volume1/ch-10.html)/[XCA](http://profiles.ihe.net/ITI/TF/Volume1/ch-18.html) or [MHD](http://profiles.ihe.net/ITI/TF/Volume1/ch-33.html) based query/retrieve or publication.
+Where one has an [XDR](http://profiles.ihe.net/ITI/TF/Volume1/ch-15.html), [XDS](http://profiles.ihe.net/ITI/TF/Volume1/ch-10.html), or [XCA](http://profiles.ihe.net/ITI/TF/Volume1/ch-18.html) infrastructure; one can always add [MHD](http://profiles.ihe.net/ITI/TF/Volume1/ch-33.html) as a more simple API.

-Where there are existing source systems or consumer systems that are using the legacy XDS or XCA design; then one must use XDS or XCA infrastructure.
-At this point there is no way to support legacy edge systems with the MHDS infrastructure.
+Where there are existing source systems or consumer systems that are using the legacy [XDS](http://profiles.ihe.net/ITI/TF/Volume1/ch-10.html) or [XCA](http://profiles.ihe.net/ITI/TF/Volume1/ch-18.html) design; then one must use [XDS](http://profiles.ihe.net/ITI/TF/Volume1/ch-10.html) or [XCA](http://profiles.ihe.net/ITI/TF/Volume1/ch-18.html) infrastructure.
+At this point there is no way to support legacy edge systems with the [MHDS](http://profiles.ihe.net/ITI/TF/Volume1/ch-50.html) infrastructure.

-Where no existing infrastructure exists, there is still critical distinctions that would encourage the coice of infrastructure.
+Where no existing infrastructure exists, there is still critical distinctions that would encourage the choice of infrastructure.
-* XCA and XDS are the only solution that enable asynchronous communications.
-The technology that XCA and XDS are based on is more flexible enabling requests and responses to be decoupled.
+* [XCA](http://profiles.ihe.net/ITI/TF/Volume1/ch-18.html) and [XDS](http://profiles.ihe.net/ITI/TF/Volume1/ch-10.html) are the only solution that enable asynchronous communications.
+The technology that [XCA](http://profiles.ihe.net/ITI/TF/Volume1/ch-18.html) and [XDS](http://profiles.ihe.net/ITI/TF/Volume1/ch-10.html) are based on is more flexible enabling requests and responses to be decoupled.
 This is important when the communications may be to remote locations, locations that are not always connected, or locations that might need extra time to process requests.
-* XCA and XDS are the only solution that enable end-to-end security.
+* [XCA](http://profiles.ihe.net/ITI/TF/Volume1/ch-18.html) and [XDS](http://profiles.ihe.net/ITI/TF/Volume1/ch-10.html) are the only solution that enable end-to-end security.
 This is important when there are intermediaries that are only partially trusted, where data claims need to be cryptographically checked at the ends of the communications, or where communications are crossing jurisdiction boundaries (e.g. EC rules around the use of AS4)

-Where none of these conditions exist, then the choice could be XDS or MHDS based.
+Where none of these conditions exist, then the choice could be [XDS](http://profiles.ihe.net/ITI/TF/Volume1/ch-10.html) or [MHDS](http://profiles.ihe.net/ITI/TF/Volume1/ch-50.html) based.